Well Compensated Pawns

 Combat Pay

-It’s no secret that lawmakers accumulate personal fortunes while in office, but most people attribute it to lobbying.
+It’s no secret that lawmakers accumulate personal fortunes while in office.
+Most people assume it’s lobbying.
 That’s the obvious read.
-But we could ban lobbying completely tomorrow and guess what...
-Lawmakers would still accumulate massive wealth.
+But we could ban lobbying entirely tomorrow and the wealth accumulation would continue.

 Yes.
 Steps to combat undue influence include term limits, elimination of corporate funding in elections, and (as you have proposed), an agency that provides independent research and assists with drafting legislation.
 And no insider trading by members of Congress, or any trading while in office.
 So what’s the incentive to run for office?
 Perhaps more civic minded individuals are discouraged by present conditions.
 I don’t know.